magican/PySOL/cerbere/docs/recipes/reading_s3_slstr.rst

 .. code-block:: python

-  from cerbere.mapper.safeslfile import SAFESLIRNadirFile fname = 'S3A_SL_2_WCT____20130621T101013_20130621T101053_20141201T092032_0039_009_022______MAR_O_NR_001.SEN3'
+  from cerbere.mapper.safeslfile import SAFESLIRFile fname = 'S3A_SL_2_WCT____20130621T101013_20130621T101053_20141201T092032_0039_009_022______MAR_O_NR_001.SEN3'
   # this creates the mapper object (equivalent to opening a file)
-  fd = SAFESLIRNadirFile(url=fname)
+  fd = SAFESLIRFile(url=fname)

 Discovery of the file content